Application pipeline¶

 This shows the corresponding

-, where we can see the application's port 80 inside the application pod is being mapped toport 8080
+service, where we can see the application's port 80 inside the application pod is being mapped toport 8080at the cluster level:

 Review the application's route